SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Conditional Statements
 ----------------------

-It is often useful to execute different pieces of code based on certain conditions.
+It's often useful to execute different pieces of code based on certain conditions.
 You might want to run an extra piece of code when an error occurs, or to display a message when a value becomes too high or too low.
 To do this, you make parts of your code :newTerm:`conditional`.